datahubio/datarich-demo/README.md

 👀 [[story2|Dataset example]]: See how datasets can be presented in an accessible, visually engaging manner.

-## Understanding data-rich document
-But wait, what is a data-rich document?
+## But wait, what is a data-rich document?

 ![[data-rich-document.png]]